 - If your excuse is that you don’t “like” to read, unfortunately, it’s outdated.
 There are Audio Books for people that learn best by hearing, and TED Talks for the visual learners.
 There IS a means of learning suitable for you – find it.
 And use it.

 - Also, if your excuse happens to be, “I like books but I don’t have time”, there’s a solution for you.
 Read blogs!
-Most of the non-fiction book authors have their blogs – if you hear of a good book, just head to the website and see what smaller doses you can benefit from.
+Most non-fiction book authors have their blogs – if you hear of a good book, just head to the website and see what smaller doses you can benefit from.

 #7 – INVEST IN YOUR PARALLEL UNIVERSE